 Breaking New Ground in Biomechanics: Nikolaos Stergiou, Ph.D.

 Nikolaos Stergiou’s work isn’t just about creating groundbreaking inventions.
 He knows it’s bettering lives.

 “I sleep well at night because we just do so many good things for so many people.”

 As director of the Biomechanics Research Building at the University of Nebraska at Omaha, Stergiou heads a department of innovators who—through the study of motion—invent devices to solve health-related challenges.
-For instance, imagine robotic shorts that make running easier, 3D-printed prosthetics that save families thousands or a “gait analysis system” than can predict your risk of a dangerous fall.
+For instance, imagine robotic shorts that make running easier, 3D-printed prosthetics that save families thousands, or a “gait analysis system” that can predict your risk of a dangerous fall.

 Beyond improving the quality of life for so many patients, these inventions are getting noticed on a commercial level.
 Since growing from a small laboratory to a 57,000-plus square-foot facility, UNO’s Biomechanics program was awarded the UNeMed Innovator of the Year award.
 According to its mission statement, UNeMED—established in 1991 by the Board of Regents of the University of Nebraska—helps push innovations beyond the laboratory and into the marketplace.

 “All these inventions produce practically an engine; an economic engine in terms of jobs and in terms of growth,” Dr. Stergiou said.